StackVista/stackstate-docs/setup/troubleshooting.md

 ### Error: `illegal reflective access`

-**Symptom**: when starting any component of StackState, the log shows a message similar to the following:
+**Symptom**: When starting any component of StackState, the log shows a message similar to the following:

 ```text
 WARNING: An illegal reflective access operation has occurred